 This transaction failure scenario occurs even if the only operation the sprout node has performed is sending the 100 Trying response to an INVITE, as from that point on the P-CSCF will not retry the transaction.

 All of the above apply equally when the request is an unsolicited request sent by an AS, rather than a request from a P-CSCF.

-Sprout uses a distributed, fault-tolerant registration store.
-As a result, if a user registers via one sprout node and that sprout node then fails, subsequent messages for that user can still be routed by any other sprout node.
+Sprout stores all Registration state in Vellum so it is not tied to any specific Sprout node; If a user registers via one Sprout node and that Sprout node then fails, subsequent messages for that user can still be routed by any other Sprout node.

-Note that sprout also has interfaces to the ENUM server and homestead.
-In both cases, sprout issues requests to the ENUM server or homestead and waits for responses before continuing processing a SIP request.
-As a result, a sprout failure in either case is equivalent to the sprout node failing while processing the SIP request, resulting in transaction failure back to the UE.
+Note that Sprout also has interfaces to the ENUM server, Dime and Vellum.
+In all cases, Sprout issues requests and waits for responses before continuing processing a SIP request.
+As a result, a Sprout failure in either case is equivalent to the Sprout node failing while processing the SIP request, resulting in transaction failure back to the UE.

 Homestead’s HTTP interface is simple.
 If one homestead instance does not respond to sprout, sprout tries a different one.

 Vellum is always addressed by its cluster name and all of its data is stored in distributed databases with replicas of data on multiple nodes.
 If a Vellum node fails then no data is lost, and Sprout / Dime can continue to access the data via the Vellum cluster domain name.

 If a Vellum node fails whilst a request from Sprout or Dime is outstanding then this will typically result in failure of the request that the Sprout / Dime node was processing (with a return code indicating that it should be retried).
 When the request is retried an alternative Vellum node will be used instead.